enigmosity/learn-aws/developer-associate/exam-questions.md

 - Two ways to configure server-side encryption for S3 artifacts
     - CodePipeline creates an S3 artifact bucket and default AWS-managed SSE-KMS encryption keys when creating a pipeline using the Create Pipeline wizard.
 The master key is encrypted along with object data and managed by AWS.
     - can create and manage your own customer-managed SSE-KMS keys.
+- to optimise performance and security while effectively managing cost recommended to set up CloudFront for the S3 bucket to serve and protext content.
+- S3 Transfer Acceleration improves transfer performance by routing uploads and downloads through CloudFront's edge locations and over AWS backbone networks, using network protocol optimisations
+- cross-region replication is only for high availability, latency improvement and disaster recovery

 ### CORS

 - use CORS to get information from between S3 buckets.
 Using bucket policies opens up access to the entire bucket which is sub-optimal
+- if you're using the fully qualified domain name for a bucket, you're leaving the initial origin and CORS needs to be enabled.
+- if you're making a request to outside of an APIs own domain, you also need to enables CORS

 ## Envelope Encryption